-While the LLM programs in Environmental Law, Intellectual Property, International Legal Studies, and Taxation have specific course requirements that provide the student with a specialization in a particular area of US or international law, the LLM program in US Legal Studies is a general program offering a basic curriculum in US law.
-Nevertheless, some law graduates in the LLM US program may elect to specialize in a particular area of US law.
-LLM US students may complete a concentration by completing the required courses for the LLM US program and completing a minimum of sixteen units of courses selected from the concentration course lists.
-Concentrations are available in Corporate and Commercial Law, Immigration Law, Labor and Employment Law, Litigation and Lawyering Skills, Real Estate/Property Development Law, and US Legal Practice.
-To apply for a concentration, students should obtain the LLM US Legal Studies Concentration Application form and list of courses from the law school website and make an advising appointment with the LLM US Legal Studies Program Director.
+While the LLM programs in Environmental Law, Intellectual Property, International Legal Studies, Estate Planning, Trust and Probate Law, and Taxation have specific course requirements that provide the student with a specialization in a particular area of US or international law, the LLM program in US Legal Studies is a general program offering a basic curriculum in US law.
+Nevertheless, some law graduates in the LLM US Legal Studies program may elect to specialize in a particular area of US law.
+LLM US Legal Studies students may complete a concentration by completing the required courses for the LLM US program and completing a minimum of sixteen units of courses selected from the concentration course lists.
+Concentrations are available in Corporate and Commercial Law, Immigration Law, Labor and Employment Law, Litigation and Lawyering Skills, Real Estate/Property Development Law, and US Legal Studies Concentration Application form, refer to the list of courses in section XIX.H.3. below, and make an advising appointment with the LLM US Legal Studies Program Director.

 XIX.
-GRADUATE LAW ACADEMIC STANDARDS & PROGRAM REQUIREMENTS
+GRADUATE LAW ACADEMIC STANDARDS

-The following academic standards pertain to those who matriculate as students during the 2015-2016 academic year.
-Unless otherwise noted, continuing students who matriculated in prior academic years are governed by the Grading Policies portion of the 2015-2016 Handbook and by all other portions of the Academic Standards in the handbooks for their respective matriculation years.
+The following academic standards pertain to those who matriculate as students during the 2016-2017 academic year.
+Unless otherwise noted, continuing students who matriculated in prior academic years are governed by the Grading Policies portion of the 2016-2017 Handbook and by all other portions of the Academic Standards in the handbooks for their respective matriculation years.